Description

 Applying this definition to our asset in some examples:

-• Looking at the maximum days under water of days in the last 5 years of Global X Clean Water ETF, we see it is relatively lower, thus better in comparison to the benchmark SPY (352 days)
+• The average days under water over 5 years of Global X Clean Water ETF is days, which is lower, thus better compared to the benchmark SPY (120 days) in the same period.

 Performance (YTD)